alanng10/Melax/Docue/a.md

 Seer total done is require as Seer orn more high only has will to done Endgame share after total done progres require.

-MARK MARK MARK PARK MARK MARK total done is require as Care done Info by SERA is path to certain.
+MARK MARK MARK PARK MARK MARK total done progres is require as Care done Info by SERA is path to certain.

 Melax word has spell.
 The spell is: